 While you’re excited to get those tomatoes, zucchini and beans in the ground, early to late summer is also the perfect time to get your crops sown for a fall harvest.
 Some fall harvest crops grow quickly and don’t need to be sown until closer to the end of summer once the weather begins to cool.
 Many however take 80-100 days and need to be planted early to mid-summer for a fall harvest.

-Most of these crops can handle light frosts (and even taste better!).
-The varieties that have a * indicate better cold tolerance.
+Most of these fall and winter crops can handle light frosts (and even taste better!).

 Crops to sow early summer that take 90-120 days